Louise Gund | Theatrical Producer

 Louise Gund

 Louise Gund is a Berkeley-based Broadway producer, environmental advocate, and photographer whose lifelong devotion to storytelling threads through every chapter of her multifaceted career.
-Whether she is shepherding a Tony-winning play to the Great White Way or lobbying for endangered wildlife habitats, Gund approaches each pursuit with the same conviction: stories—told on stage, in pictures, or through policy—shape how people see the world and one another.
+Whether she is helping bring award-winning theater to Broadway, supporting nonprofit arts institutions, or advocating for endangered wildlife habitats, Gund approaches each pursuit with the same conviction: stories—told on stage, in pictures, or through policy—shape how people see the world and one another.

 Early Influences and Education